Deposition Interpreter Services in Civil Cases

 In Pham v.
 Golden, a bankruptcy case, the chapter 7 bankruptcy trustee (“Trustee”) scheduled and held at least 15 meetings of creditors to interview debtors Tony Pham and Lindsie Kim Pham (“Debtors”) in a bankruptcy proceeding.
 The trustee subsequently filed a complaint against two individuals named Bui and Tran alleging that Mrs. Pham had fraudulently transferred four condominium units sixteen months prior to the bankruptcy petition date to Bui and Tran, one of which had not been disclosed by the Debtors in their statement of financial affairs.
 The Trustee issued subpoenas to the Debtors commanding them to appear for depositions and produce relevant document.

-The Trustee filed a motion to compel, arguing that the debtors’ attorney had purposefully and intentionally interfered in discovery and also questioned Mrs. Pham’s need for an interpreter on the grounds that she had lived in the U.S. for 30 years, attended high school and college here, and had never before requested an interpreter at any of the creditor meetings.
-The Trustee also alleged that the Debtors’ attorney had repeatedly interfered with Mrs. Pham’s deposition by contradicting and “correcting” the interpreter’s interpretation of certain answers and questions.
+The Trustee filed a motion to compel, arguing that the debtors’ attorney had purposefully and intentionally interfered in discovery and also questioned Mrs. Pham’s need for a court interpreter on the grounds that she had lived in the U.S. for 30 years, attended high school and college here, and had never before requested a Vietnamese interpreter at any of the creditor meetings.
+The Trustee also alleged that the Debtors’ attorney had repeatedly interfered with Mrs. Pham’s deposition by contradicting and “correcting” the Vietnamese deposition interpreter’s interpretation of certain answers and questions.
 The Trustee argued that these actions and other bad faith behavior had cost the estate approximately $12,000.
 The debtors disputed the motion, arguing that the Trustee had failed to provide any evidence in support of the alleged “interference” with Mrs. Pham’s deposition such as excerpts from the transcript.
-The Debtors also refuted the accusation that Mrs. Pham was “faking” her need for an interpreter.
+The Debtors also refuted the accusation that Mrs. Pham was “faking” her need for a Vietnamese deposition interpreter.

 The bankruptcy court granted the Trustee’s motion and ordered the Debtors and their attorney to pay the Trustee $17,515 as a sanction for abusive conduct during the discovery process.
 The bankruptcy court stated at the hearing on the motion to compel that the Debtors were the parties being sued, had an obligation to disclose everything to the Trustee and were required to answer the trustee’s questions no matter how long it took.
 The Debtors and their attorney filed an appeal.
 On appeal, the 9th Circuit Bankruptcy Panel reversed the decision of the bankruptcy court, finding that the court had abused its discretion in sanctioning the appellants.
 The 9th Circuit held that the bankruptcy court incorrectly stated that the Debtors were “being sued” in the adversary proceeding filed by the Trustee when in fact they were not parties to the proceeding and were instead nonparty witnesses.
 In reversing and remanding the proceeding, the 9th Circuit Bankruptcy Panel also held that the bankruptcy court applied incorrect standards of law in sanctioning the Debtors and their attorney.